Congratulations [troper], from this point on, you are a Raven.

 Really upped in Verdict Day, V and VD is the future of the AC4 continuity.

-Critical Annoyance: In every game, bonus points to Verdict Day for giving players the ability to change the AI voice to a story character like Rosary or Chief and having them mock the player for getting hit.
+Critical Annoyance: In every game, bonus points to Verdict Day for giving players the ability to change the AI voice to a story character like Maggy, Fatman and two Big Badsand having them mock the player for getting hit.

 Curb-Stomp Battle: Poor Arms Fort Stigro's mission takes longer to load up than it does to destroy the target.
 The target is a colossal missile-launching hydrofoil with a giant bow-mounted sword blade.
 Know what else it has?
 No defense at all against laser blades.

 Many players' first encounter (at least) with Nineball or Nineball Seraph (especially) amount to this with the players on the receiving end.